 Stone grinders are usually but a quaint memory in the olive oil business.
 However, visitors can see them in action from an observation gallery at Astrikas Estate, near Kolymbari.
 They can also participate in tastings, purchase artisanal oils and stroll around the rocky, rolling grounds, in a valley cultivated since Neolithic times.

 Owner Yiorgos Dimitriadis is the fifth generation to farm the estate.
-He sticks to the old ways while producing his Biolea brand oil – stone-milled, cold-pressed, single estate, single varietal (koroneiki olives) and environmentally friendly.
+He sticks to the old ways while producing his Biolea brand oil – stone-milled, cold-pressed, single estate, single varietal (koroneiki olives) and eco-friendly.

 “This is serious business,” he says on the balcony of his new tourist centre.
 “We see a movement (starting).”

 Dimitriadis believes he is on the cutting edge of a growing culinary and agri-tourism movement in Crete.
-Last year, he began inviting tourists to visit, and from May to October, says he attracted 4,000 of them.
+Last year, he began inviting tourists to visit, and says that from May to October, he attracted 4,000 of them.